KodeMunkie/gameboycameralib/README.md

 you use that yet.

 ### Still to do
-PrinterImageExtractor (ImageCodec class' decode methods already work for single printer images, but direct extraction from a print stream/dump is not yet possible.
+Implement PrinterImageExtractor - ImageCodec class' decode methods already work for single printer images.
+Implement PrinterImageInjector.
-Improve SaveImageInjector to create images too and add a PrinterImageInjector implementation.
+Improve SaveImageInjector to create Gameboy save files rather than replacing images in an existing save.

 Also still to change - method comments and javadoc, tests and error handling (code has all been tested manually so YMMV).
-Facades, builder pattern construction, dither configuration options, and command line interface code.
+Dither configuration options and command line interface code.